 The North Carolina Education Lottery 250 had a new story every fifty laps Saturday at Rockingham Speedway.
 Corey Day ran away from the field and looked like the best driver on the planet.
 Brent Crews — eighteen years old, technically legal for this class of racing for exactly six days — got to the lead and nearly stole the whole thing.
+Jesse Love, the defending series champion, lost a wheel and three laps and screamed into his radio that he couldn't see the corner.
 And through all of it, the No. 18 Toyota sat back, managed its tires, and waited.

 William Sawalich has been waiting a while.
 Forty-one races into his O'Reilly Auto Parts Series career — NASCAR's premier developmental series, one step below the Cup — he came in as the guy who finished runner-up at Portland, runner-up at Madison, close enough to touch it more times than he'd like.
 The nineteen-year-old Joe Gibbs Racing driver got the checkered flag Saturday afternoon at The Rock.
 First career series win.
 Youngest winner in Rockingham Speedway history.
 Led 80 laps and held off Brandon Jones at the finish.